 - Type: Hunting Land, Ranches, Recreational Property

 - City: Breckenridge

 - Price: $616,690

 - State/Zip: Texas 76424

 Wildlife/ Hunting: Whitetail deer, Rio Grande turkey, quail, dove, feral hogs, and varmints such as coyotes and bobcats can be found on the property.
-The large 3-4 acre tank closest to the house has been stocked with bass and perch and is excellent for family fishing and duck hunting.
+Deer hunting should be excellent, with large neighboring ranches on 3 sides.
+This ranch is a blank canvas that could be enhanced with various land management practices.

 © 2016 Texas Alliance of Land Brokers